 When it comes to the concept of brand, there’s a feeling among marketers that senior leaders still don’t fully appreciate the strategic role and potential of brand, and limit their definitions to its communications-focussed role.

 3. Fix Poor Perceptions – They Are Infectious

 Having glimpsed the picture at board level, it may not be surprising to learn that less than half of respondents believed their senior team leaders fully understand what brand means for their part of the organisation — either in a corporate or theoretical context.

 With brand so weakly perceived at the top, it’s almost inevitable that a similarly poor appreciation will cascade down the ranks.
 If the direction is misaligned to start with, it’s unlikely to course-correct further down the line.

 So what about the staff themselves, often the people on the front line of customer relations?
-Only half of marketers believed their employees’ values and behavior aligned with their organization’s brand promise.
+Only half of marketers believed their employees’ values and behaviour aligned with their organisation’s brand promise.

 This gets to the heart of the culture/brand disconnect.
 No matter how clearly defined a brand may be, without the necessary tools and know-how to truly represent it, employees risk undermining brand from the inside out.

 Internal education is key to transferring not just the philosophy, but the practicalities of a brand to everyone who needs to know.
 Internal team presentations, integrating brand and customer experience-related metrics into employee objectives, and giving employees a centralised brand platform not only informs, but empowers brand representatives at every level and on all fronts.

 5. Value Staff Opinion